Anique01/FoundationsCourse_OdinProject/LandingPage/README.md

 **Solution:**
 After searching online for solutions, I couldn’t find a clear fix.
 I then asked ChatGPT for help, who explained that the issue was due to not grouping the image and text together as a single flex item.
 ChatGPT suggested wrapping each image and its corresponding text inside a container (`<div class="infoItem">`) and using `flex-direction: column` to stack them vertically within the flex container.
 This allowed me to keep the images aligned horizontally while positioning the text under each image correctly.

+## Reflection

+I really enjoyed this assignment as it gave me the opportunity to put what I've learned into practice.
+I started with writing all the HTML, which felt like the easiest part.
+Then, I moved on to CSS, where I quickly got through the navigation section.
+My main challenges came with flexbox alignment, particularly when trying to align images and text properly.
+But solving these problems helped me improve my CSS skills and gain more confidence in my ability to tackle layout issues.
+I also added a bit of my own styling to the project, which made it feel like my own creation while still staying true to the provided design.